kubernetes/cloud-provider-vsphere/docs/book/tutorials/make_a_new_cpi_release.md

 ## Phase 1: Testing and CI Maintenance (All Releases: Beta, RC, Official)

-Before cutting any release, you should verify that CPI CI tests are up-to-date.
+Before bump to new K8s releases, you should verify that CPI CI tests are up-to-date which will be leveraged in later PR precommit pipeline.

 The CPI project runs its E2E suite via Prow jobs.
 Maintain the CI jobs and test configurations as follows: